Aaron Judge Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.

-- Phillies pitchers combined to allow 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Strahm starts for the first time this season for the Phillies.

-- The 31-year-old southpaw has pitched out of the bullpen one time this season.
+- The Phillies will look to Nola (0-0) in his second start this season.

+- His most recent time out came on Thursday against the Texas Rangers, when the righty threw 3 2/3 innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.